 I was so rebbed up, after listening nonstop two times to this polygamic-comedy classic, I followed up by writing this review to come down from my high after a marathon read/listen to this audiobook–one of the best pieces of work I’ve ever encountered.
 Even the narrator was excellent.

 It’s not only a true bird’s-eye view of what Mormon polygamist cults are about: It gives wise advice on how to avoid getting into a cult–and how to get out, if you’re in.

-I have an aunt who, after her husband (my Uncle Ervil LeBaron) died, joined Harmston’s TLC group — the cult Joanne Hanks and her husband fled.
+I have an Aunt, Anna Mae Marston, who, after her husband (my Uncle Ervil LeBaron) died, joined Harmston’s TLC group — the cult Joanne Hanks and her husband fled.

-After years of being part of the now-deceased Harmston’s harem, the last I knew, my aunt still believes he was “The One Mighty and Strong” prophet!
+After years of being part of the now-deceased Harmston’s harem (the last I knew) my Aunt believed till the day she died he was “The One Mighty and Strong” prophet!
 Therefore, kudos to Joanne Hanks (and her husband) for seeing through, then fleeing Harmston’s cult before it could do them any more “Harm” — pun intended.

 A sister of mine says Harmston’s clan was worse — more dangerous than was the cult of the psychotic serial killer “Evil Ervil” — “The Mormon Manson”!

 I’m still wondering about this: I’ve not heard anything — not even in “It’s Not About the Sex” My Ass!” — to tell me Harmston was a dangerous psychotic, megalomaniac murderer like my Uncle Ervil.
 Though I read recently Harmston preached “blood atonement.” *